-It’s easier to think of in terms of animals because their inherent differences are more apparent to us.
+It’s easier to think in terms of animals because their inherent differences are more apparent to us.
 Some have wings while others don’t.
 Some have webbed feet or humongous ears.
 Some have specialized beaks or tails.
-What if our children’s differences were as stark?
+What if our children’s differences were as obvious?
 It might be easier to understand why they aren’t able to excel in a particular skill.
-Further, we aren’t encumbered by comparing their race or class, or the education level of their parents.
+Also, we aren’t encumbered by comparing their race, class, or the education level of their parents.

-- It reminded me that no matter how much time is spent, or how much of an expert teaches a subject, there are going to be areas that just aren’t my kids’ strengths.
-And that’s okay.
+2) It reminded me that no matter how much time is spent, or how much of an expert teaches a subject, there are going to be areas that just aren’t my kids’ strengths, and that’s okay.
 God has a plan for our children and He equips them accordingly.

-- When my kids started “soaring” with something, it was easier to sit back and enjoy watching them, letting them take the lead and take off.
-I didn’t try to bring them back down to earth to work harder on an area they were struggling in.
-When a child finds something they are good at and is allowed to pursue it as far as they can, they rise above the crowd.
+3) When my kids started “soaring” with something, it was easier to sit back and enjoy watching them, letting them take the lead and take off.
+I didn’t try to bring them back down to earth to work harder on an area where they struggled.
+When a child finds something they’re good at and is allowed to pursue it as far as they can, they rise above the crowd.
 It builds their self-esteem and sense of purpose.
 That, in turn, can give them the confidence and perseverence to tackle harder areas.

 Finland’s New Approach

-As I was working on writing this, an article appeared in my Facebook feed that suits it perfectly.
-It was about how Finland is beginning a radical change to its education system by removing all subjects.
-Instead it will begin to teach by a method that resembles the homeschooling approach of “unit studies.”
+As I was working on writing this, I came across an article that suited it perfectly.
+It was about how Finland was beginning a radical change to its education system by removing all subjects.
+Instead it would begin to teach by a method that resembles the homeschooling approach of “unit studies.”
 The article claims that Finland’s educational system is ranked among the top in the world.
 Who knows how long, if ever, it will be until our country considers reforming its education system, but homeschoolers have been benefitting from that approach for many years.
-There is a link to the article below.
+There’s a link to the article below.

 Read or watch “The School for Animals” periodically.
 Let it help put things back in perspective for you.
 At some point in your children’s growth you will need to start viewing yourself more as a facilitator than a teacher.
-If they are allowed to pursue their interest, it may not be long before they turn the tables and become the teacher!
-If you have had that experience then I invite you to share it in the comments to encourage other homeschoolers.
+If they’re allowed to pursue their interest, it may not be long before they turn the tables and become the teacher!